Elizabeth Taylor: Legacy

 Since Taylor's death, House of Taylor, Elizabeth Taylor's estate, has preserved Taylor's legacy through content, partnerships, and products.
 The estate is managed by three trustees selected by Elizabeth prior to her death.
 They continue to be involved with The Elizabeth Taylor AIDS Foundation and oversee The Elizabeth Taylor Archive.
 In 2022, House of Taylor released Elizabeth The First, a 10-part podcast series with Imperative Entertainment and Kitty Purry Productions and narrated by Katy Perry.
 In December 2022, Elizabeth Taylor: The Grit & Glamour of an Icon by Kate Andersen Brower, the first Elizabeth Taylor biography authorized by the estate, was released.

 In 2019, it was announced that Rachel Weisz would portray Taylor in A Special Relationship, an upcoming film about Taylor's journey from actress to activist written by Simon Beaufoy.
 In 2024, it was announced that Kim Kardashian would executive produce and feature in a docuseries about Taylor.
-Commissioned by the BBC, it's been given the working title Elizabeth Taylor: Rebel Superstar.
+Commissioned by the BBC, it was given the working title Elizabeth Taylor: Rebel Superstar.

 The second track of the American singer-songwriter Taylor Swift's twelfth studio album, The Life of a Showgirl (2025), is titled after Taylor.
+Swift said that she decided to write a song inspired by Taylor after watching an online video in which Taylor's son said that if he were to choose a person to compare his mother with in terms of popularity and "chaos", it would be Swift.
 Swift had already made a reference to Taylor's relationship with Richard Burton on the single "...Ready for It?" from her 2017 album Reputation.